we-data-ch/blog/content/about.md

 ---

-We Data's blog on statistics, R, computer science, and Dataviz.
+We-Data's blog on statistics, R, computer science, and Dataviz.
 More or less linked with our world, always related to data.
-We Data on YouTube [YouTube](https://www.youtube.com/channel/UCGktdbvbc_H-JEkYYTvwRVw) and our [Homepage](https://wedata.ch).
+We-Data on YouTube [YouTube](https://www.youtube.com/channel/UCGktdbvbc_H-JEkYYTvwRVw) and our [Homepage](https://wedata.ch).